 To further drive home that the MT and ST1 are separate, I direct the reader's attention to the frequency spectrum of the interval which I examined at the end of the last blogpost, which can be notated, in our new language, as C1[ST 2 3]:

 Remember, the entire reason that this interval is consonant is that, when the 2 harmonic series overlap, they create the series of C1.
 So although there is no C1 physically played, the ear still "hallucinates" a C1-tone to a certain extent.
-This tonal hallucination is the meta-tone.
+This tonal hallucination is meta-tone.

-Judging the consonance of a chord is simple; we just compare the timbre and harmonicity of the meta-tone to that of a pure tone.
+Judging the consonance of a chord is simple: we just compare the timbre and harmonicity of the meta-tone to that of a pure tone.
 In the case of the C1:[ST 1 3 4 5] we find that, although its harmonicity is pure, its timbre is slightly abnormal, because ST2, ST3, and ST5 disproportionately raise the volumes of many of the upper-harmonics.
 So, although the chord is very consonant, it is not purely so.

 Frequency spectrum of a C1-tone: